jeffpk62/tone-analyzer/science.md

 # The science behind the service

 The {{site.data.keyword.toneanalyzerfull}} service is based on the theory of psycholinguistics, a field of research that explores the relationship between linguistic behavior and psychological theories.
-The service uses linguistic analysis and the correlation between the linguistic features of written text and emotional, social, and language tones to develop scores for each of these tone dimensions.
+The service uses linguistic analysis and the correlation between the linguistic features of written text and emotional and language tones to develop scores for each of these tone dimensions.
 {: shortdesc}

 Psycholinguistics researchers have worked to understand whether the words that we use in our day-to-day lives reflect who we are, how we feel, and how we think.
 After several decades of research in this area, it is now accepted in psychology, marketing, and other fields that language reflects more than just what we want to say.
 The frequency with which we use certain types of words can provide clues to personality, thinking style, social connections, and emotional states.

-For example, people exhibit various language tones in their daily communications: joyful or sad, open or conservative, analytical or informal ([Gou et al., 2014](/docs/services/tone-analyzer/references.html#bib-gou), and [Jian et al., 2014](/docs/services/tone-analyzer/references.html#bib-jian)).
+For example, people exhibit various tones in their daily communications: joyful or sad, open or conservative, analytical or informal ([Gou et al., 2014](/docs/services/tone-analyzer/references.html#bib-gou), and [Jian et al., 2014](/docs/services/tone-analyzer/references.html#bib-jian)).
 These tones can impact the perception of a person's online identity and the effectiveness of their communications in different contexts.

 Moreover, in business email communications, people are likely to perceive negative emotions with greater intensity than they do positive emotions ([Byron, 2008](/docs/services/tone-analyzer/references.html#bib-byron)).
-The personality characteristics, such as openness and agreeableness, that people express in business communications also influence others' perceptions of their occupational proficiency ([Barrick & Mount 1991](/docs/services/tone-analyzer/references.html#bib-barrick)).
 And in social media, people present different online identities that impact the impression that others have of them ([DiMicco & Millen, 2007](/docs/services/tone-analyzer/references.html#bib-dimicco)).

 Many people naturally read a message and judge the tones conveyed by the sender.
 But can a computer detect the tones disclosed by a message accurately and automatically?
 This is one of the many challenging questions to which researchers in the artificial intelligence and cognitive sciences fields are seeking answers.
 First with the {{site.data.keyword.personalityinsightsshort}} service and now with the {{site.data.keyword.toneanalyzershort}} service, IBM is beginning to answer this question.